lisaatea/sunrise-visitor-guide-frontend/README.md

 This front-end application was completed as a capstone project for the Software Engineering program at Triple Ten.
 It provides an interactive visitor's guide for the Sunrise region of Mount Rainier National Park.

-The project was developed from the ground up, encompassing all stages of the development lifecycle, including:
+The project was developed independently from the ground up, encompassing all stages of the development lifecycle, including:

 - Conceptualization and project planning
 - UI/UX design